 In the wine tasting that we did with Lawrence, we tasted various wines, including the Three Cape Ladies which is a blend representing the three generations of Ratcliffe women.
 It has a delightful berry scent and is really smooth on the palate.
 While we tasting wines I noticed that the estates GPS co-ordinates were on the cork.
 Now taking it a step further, Mike has added @WarwickWine to the corks, encouraging people to join in on the twitter conversation.

-Disclaimer: I was invited to enjoy a gourmet picnic at Warwick Wine Estate.
+Disclosure: I was invited to enjoy a gourmet picnic at Warwick Wine Estate.
 I was not required to write a blog post about my experience.
-All opinions in this blog post are my own.
-This disclaimer is in line with my blogging policy.
+This post is in line with my blogging policy.

 What I blogged: